jacobc2700/flexer/README.md

 ### Npm scripts

-### Database Models:
+### Database Model Objects:

-- Profile:
+- Profile: associated with exactly one user.
-- User
-- how they work too
+- User: represents a person who logs in to the website.

 ### NPM Packages: